Malappuram

-According to the 2011 census, the Malappuram metropolitan area is the fourth largest urban agglomeration in Kerala after Kochi, Calicut, and Thrissur urban areas and the 26th largest in India with a total population of 1.7 million.
+According to the 2011 census, the Malappuram metropolitan area is the fourth largest urban agglomeration in Kerala after Kochi, Calicut, and Thrissur urban areas and the 25th largest in India with a total population of 3 million.
 It is the fastest growing city in the world with a 44.1% urban growth between 2015 and 2020 as per the survey conducted by Economist Intelligence Unit (EIU) based on the urban area growth during January 2020.
-Malappuram is situated 54 km southeast of Calicut and 90 km northwest of Palakkad.
+Malappuram is situated 47 km southeast of Calicut and 90 km northwest of Palakkad.
 It is the first Indian municipal body to provide free Wi-Fi connectivity to its entire residents.
 Malappuram is also the first Indian municipal body to achieve the International Organization for Standardization certificate.
 It is also the first complaint-free municipality in the state.

 Etymology

-The word Malappuram means "terraced place atop the hills" or simply "hilltop", derived from the general geographical characteristics of the city.
+The term, Malappuram, which means "over the hill" in Malayalam, derives from the geography of Malappuram.
+The midland area of the district is characterised by several undulating hills such as Arimbra hills, Amminikkadan hills, Oorakam Hill, Cheriyam hills, Pandalur hills, and Chekkunnu hills, all of which lie away from the Western Ghats.
+However, the coconut-fringed sandy coastal plain is an exception for the general hilly nature.